benzmuircroft/hyperCloud/README.md

 ## 🕳🥊☁️ hyperCloud

+## Important
+- extract the initial mentioned code for the zero-knowledge aes and put it here

 ## Sync timings (todo:)
 - updates come with military UTC dates so everyone can act and mesure bug timeouts
 - a blockchain handles bug reversals for everyone like getting on or of the bus